David F. Nickel

 Representative Engagements

 • Cell Phone Holder for Vehicles, Inv.
 No. 337-TA-1028 (Nite Ize v. numerous respondents).
-Representing complainant Nite Ize in an investigation alleging patent infringement.
-The Administrative Law Judge found in favor of Nite Ize and recommended a General Exclusion Order and Limited Exclusion Orders against multiple respondents.
-The Investigation is currently pending before the Commission.
+Represented complainant Nite Ize in an investigation alleging patent infringement.
+The Commission issued a General Exclusion Order and Limited Exclusion Orders against multiple respondents.

 • Magnetic Data Storage Tapes, Inv.
 No. 337-TA-1012 (Fujifilm v.
 Sony).
 Magnetic Tape Cartridges, Inv.
 No. 337-TA-1036 (Sony v.
 Fujifilm).
 Magnetic Tape Cartridges, Inv.
 No. 337-TA-1058 (Sony v.
 Fujifilm).
 Magnetic Tape Cartridges, Inv.
 No. 337-TA-1076 (Fujifilm v.
 Sony).
-Represented Sony before the Commission, Customs, and the Federal Circuit in a series of investigations and counter-investigations involving allegations of patent infringement.
-The investigations were resolved in a global settlement.
+Represented Sony in a series of investigations and counter-investigations involving allegations of patent infringement in violation, modification, and enforcement proceedings before the Commission and before Customs.
+The global dispute settled during the pendency of the enforcement proceeding.

 • Semiconductor Devices, Inv.
 No. 337-TA-1010 (Tessera v.
 Broadcom, et al.).
-Representing Broadcom and several other respondents against allegations of patent infringement.
+Represented respondents against allegations of patent infringement.
+The investigation settled following a determination of no violation as to one asserted patent but before a Commission decision on review as to the other two asserted patents.

 • Carbon and Alloy Steel, Inv.
-No. 337-TA-1002 (U.S. Steel against the Chinese Steel Industry).
-Successfully represented respondent Masteel Group against allegations of antitrust violations and false designation of origin.
-No violation.
+No. 337-TA-1002 (U.S. Steel Corp. against the Chinese Steel Industry).
+Represented respondent Masteel Group against allegations of antitrust violations and false designation of origin.
+The Commission found no violation under both allegations.

 • Recombinant Factor VIII Products, Inv.
 No. 337-TA-956 (Baxter Healthcare v.
 Novo Nordisk A/S and Novo Nordisk Inc.).
 Represented Novo Nordisk against claims of patent infringement.
-The parties settled after a favorable Initial Determination of no violation.
+The parties settled after an Initial Determination of no violation.

 • Certain Protective Cases for Electronic Devices and Components Thereof, Inv.
-No. 337-TA-955: Successfully represented Respondent Tech21 U.K. Limited in patent infringement allegations brought by Otter Products, LLC.; Otter withdrew the complaint and terminated the investigation.
+No. 337-TA-955 (Otter v.
+Tech21): Successfully represented Respondent Tech21 U.K. Limited in patent infringement allegations brought by Otter Products, LLC.; Otter withdrew the complaint and terminated the investigation.

 • Certain TV Programs, Literary Works For TV Production And Episode Guides Pertaining To Same, Inv.
 No. 337-TA-886, (E.T.
 Radcliffe, LLC and Emir Tiar v.
 The Walt Disney Company and Thunderbird Films).
 Successfully represented The Walt Disney Company against charges of copyright infringement related to the Mr. Young television show.
 Won on summary determination of no copyright infringement.